-9.4 Assessment of Project/Dissertation

-- 9.4.1 The Project Report/Dissertation shall be submitted as per the guidelines laid down by the University. - 9.4.2 The Project Work/Dissertation shall carry a maximum of 100 marks. - 9.4.3 CIA for Project will consist of a Review of literature survey, experimentation/field work, attendance etc. - 9.4.4 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5 The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty. - 9.4.6 The marks shall be distributed as follows:
+- 9.2.4 The M.Sc., students of Botany shall undertake a Botanical Tour during third semester under the guidance of the staff members for field training and plant collection. - 9.3 Assessment of End-Semester Examinations - 9.3.1 Evaluation for the ESE is done by Internal examiners. - 9.4 Assessment of Project/Dissertation - 9.4.1 The Project Report/Dissertation shall be submitted as per the guidelines. - 9.4.2 The Project Work/Dissertation shall carry a maximum of 100 marks. - 9.4.3 CIA for Project will consist of a Review of literature survey, experimentation/field work, attendance etc.

+- 9.4.4 The Project Report evaluation and viva-voce will be conducted by a committee constituted by the Head of the Department. - 9.4.5 The Project Evaluation Committee will comprise the Head of the Department, Project Supervisor, and a senior faculty.

+9.4.6 The marks shall be distributed as follows:

-rnal Assessment /arks) End Semester Examination (75 Marks) Review-I 10 Review-II: 15 Project / Dissertation Evaluation Viva-voce 50 25
+Continuous In ternal Assessment (25 Marks) End Semester Examination (75 Marks) Review-I - 10 Review-II -15 Project / Dissertation Evaluation Viva-voce Treview i 10 50 25

-9.5 Assessment of Value-added Courses

-- 9.5.1 Assessment of VACs shall be internal. - 9.5.2 Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC. - 9.5.3 A committee consisting of the Head of the Department, faculty handling the course and a senior faculty member shall monitor the evaluation process. - 9.5.4 The grades obtained in VACs will not be included for calculating the GPA.

-9.6 Passing Minimum

-- 9.6.1 A student is declared to have passed in each course if he/she secures not less than 40% marks in the ESE and not less than 50% marks in aggregate taking CIA and ESE marks together. - 9.6.4 A candidate who has not secured a minimum of 50% of marks in a course (CIA + ESE) shall reappear for the course in the next semester/year.

-10. Conferment of the Master's Degree
+- 9.5 Assessment of Value-added Courses - 9.5.1 Assessment of VACs shall be internal.
+Two CIA Tests shall be conducted during the semester by the Department(s) offering VAC. - 9.5.2 The grades obtained in VACs will not be included for calculating the GPA/CGPA. - 9.6 Passing Minimum - 9.6.1 A student is declared to have passed in each course if he/she secures not less than 50% marks in the ESE and not less than 50% marks in aggregate taking CIA and ESE marks together. - 9.6.2 The minimum marks for the Project/Dissertation alone is 50% and passing minimum is the aggregate of Project + CIA + Viva voce is 50%. - 9.6.3 A candidate who has not secured a minimum of 50% of marks in a course (CIA + ESE) shall reappear for the course in the next semester/year. - 10.
+Conferment of the Master's Degree